dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 2  1  1    1.0       1
 ['BINARY', 4 rows, 4 samples, 2 variables]

-The symbolic multiplication between variables above implemented multiplication between the models representing each variable.
+The symbolic multiplication between variables above executes a multiplication between the models representing each variable.
 Binary quadratic models (BQMs) are of the form: